6 Ways to Improve Vision Naturally

 Foods rich in omega 3: Cod Liver Oil (clean source), salmon (wild-caught or organic), walnuts, flaxseeds (ground), chia seeds, hemp seeds.

-But please note that Omega-3 from plant sources don't provide the same benefits as that from marine animals, as the omega-3 found in plants can’t be converted by your body into the Omega-3 you find in marine oils - the DHA that is so imperative for your brain health .
+But please note that Omega-3 from plant sources don't provide the same benefits as that from marine animals, as the omega-3 found in plants can’t be converted by your body into the Omega-3 you find in marine oils - the DHA that is so imperative for your eye and brain health .

 Selenium is a trace mineral that can help prevent cataracts and is important for improving brain function.